Rodgers and Hammerstein: On television and film

 Rodgers and Hammerstein appeared on live telecasts several times.
 They were guests on the very first broadcast of Toast of the Town, the original name of The Ed Sullivan Show, when it debuted on CBS in June 1948.
 In 1954, they appeared on a memorable TV musical special, General Foods 25th Anniversary Show: A Salute to Rodgers and Hammerstein.
 They were the mystery guests on episode number 298 of What's My Line, which first aired on February 19, 1956; blindfolded panelist Arlene Francis was able to correctly identify them.

 The pair made a rare feature film appearance in MGM's 1953 production Main Street to Broadway, in which Rodgers played the piano and Hammerstein sang a song they had written.
 They also appeared in the trailer for the film version of South Pacific in 1958.

 Social issues

-While Rodgers and Hammerstein's work contains cheerful and often uplifting songs, they departed from the comic and sentimental tone of early 20th century musicals by seriously addressing issues such as racism, sexism and classism in many of their works.Rousuck, J. Wynn.
-"Rodgers and Hammerstein remembered for their art and their emotional impact: The Sound of Their Music", Baltimore Sun, December 18, 1994, accessed August 15, 2015 For example, Carousel concerns domestic violence, while South Pacific addresses racism.
-Based on the true story of the von Trapp family, The Sound of Music explores the views of Austrians on the takeover of Austria by Nazi Germany.
+While Rodgers and Hammerstein's work contains cheerful and often uplifting songs, they departed from the comic and sentimental tone of early 20th-century musicals by seriously addressing issues such as racism, sexism and classism in many of their works.
+For example, Carousel concerns domestic violence, while South Pacific addresses racism.
+Based on the true story of the von Trapp family, The Sound of Music explores the views of Austrians on the Anschluss, the takeover of Austria by Nazi Germany in March 1938.